That’s right, iTOVi is safe for pets!

 - The inner side of the ear (if your pet has large ears)

 - The upper inner leg (by the joint)

 - The pads of their feet

 We know that sometimes it’s difficult to hold a squirming animal while scanning them at the same time.
 Here are some suggestions:

-- Wait ‘til your pet is asleep or cuddled up calmly in your arms.
+- Wait until your pet is asleep or cuddled up calmly in your arms.

 - Give your pet a treat before and after a scan so that they associate it positively.

-- If your pet likes their belly rubbed, this can be a good time to do a scan when they are rolled onto their back, relaxing.
+- If your pet likes to have their belly rubbed, scan when they are rolled onto their back, relaxing.

 - Have someone hold your pet so that they are comfortable, and then have another person scan them.

-Try and never force your pet to be scanned.
-It will make it more challenging to scan them in the future if they associate scanning with fear or dislike.
+Try not to force your pet into being scanned.
+It will make it more challenging in the future if they associate scanning with fear or dislike.
 It’s better to introduce the scanner in a calm, mellow fashion so that they associate it with safety and predictability.